microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Accessing assignments

-To see how students can access the dev container from GitHub and begin programming with ease, check out our quick 5 minute video <link to video>.
+To see how students can access the dev container from GitHub and begin programming with ease, check out our quick 5 minute video ***link to video.***

 ## Feedback & further resources

 To help set up VS Code with containers, we have detailed articles on the VS Code [Remote Development documentation](https://code.visualstudio.com/docs/remote/containers).
 If you have any questions or feedback for our team, please feel free to open an issue on the VS Code [Remote Development GitHub Repository](https://github.com/microsoft/vscode-remote-release/issues) or Tweet us [@code](https://twitter.com/code).

 Happy Coding!

 Brigit Murtaugh, VS Code Program Manager [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)